nspilman/natespilmandotcom/blog/have-a-spanish-degree-teach-esl.md

 The purpose of this writing is to convince you - a professional with a Spanish degree - that volunteering with an ESL program is a good idea.

 When the Pandemic first hit, I saw an Instagram post from my friend Emily Litman with an invitation to volunteer with [The Open Door ](https://www.theopendoornjny.org/)and engage in English conversations with adults in the greater New York metro area who were learning English as a non-native language.
 Now that everything had been forced online, the fact that I now lived in Seattle didn't restrict me from hopping on a weekly Zoom call and speaking English really slowly with some wonderful people.
 I was then invited to co-teach an English basics class weekly with Emily - who did the vast majority of the heavy lifting, with me annotating on the screen for our class of roughly 8.
 It has been a joy forging relationships, helping others learn English and speaking Spanish again.
-The students are exclusively Spanish speakers, but the vast majority are.
+The students are not exclusively Spanish speakers, but the vast majority are.

 For some personal background, I have a degree in Spanish from Penn State, and lived a semester in Sevilla, Spain.
 Aside from when I accidentally rear-ended a group of South American immigrants, my ability to speak Spanish hasn't really been useful in any capacity.
 Teaching ESL changes that.